manuelroemer/Nullable/README.md

 ## Building

 Because the package consists of source files, building works differently than a normal .NET project.
 In essence, no build has to be made at all.
-Instead, the `*.cs` files are renamed to `*.cs.pp` (because otherwise, Visual Studio's solution explorer would display the files in a project which references the package) and then packaged into a NuGet package via a `.nuspec` file.
+Instead, the `*.cs` files are packaged into a NuGet package via a `.nuspec` file.

 The solution contains a `_build` project which automatically performs these tasks though.
 You can then find the resulting NuGet package file in the `artifacts` folder.